YikSanChan/15637-final/README.md

 @author: Yik San Chan

-Final project for CMU 15637 (Web Application Development).
-[Link to app](https://powerful-taiga-87227.herokuapp.com/)
+Final project for CMU 15637 (Web Application Development) (https://powerful-taiga-87227.herokuapp.com/).

 It tooks several seconds to load the page, as Heroku likes to sleep...